Documentation

 Quick Start Guide

-This provides some basic guidelines on getting started with Kay.
-If you are a new user to the Kay National HPC System (or to HPC systems in general), you should read this documentation first.
+This provides some basic guidelines on getting started with the interim service on Meluxina, you should read this documentation first.

 Setting up an Account and Access

-To become a user on Kay, you must:
+To become a user on Meluxina, you must:

-• All users must initially configure an SSH key on each device they use to connect to Kay.
-Please note that the latter requires that you generate SSH public-private key pair on each local workstation (and not on Kay) for security reasons (e.g. ssh-keygen for Linux/Mac, MobaXterm for Windows; DO NOT store your private key on Kay).
+• All users must initially configure an SSH key to connect to Meluxina.
 Check out our tutorial - Setting up SSH Keys - for more details.
-As a new user, you will need to send us your public key before you can connect to Kay.
+As a new user, you will need to send your public key via the LuxProvide helpdesk as described in the onboarding email before you can connect.

-• You will need to login using your central ICHEC account username.
-You will be requested to authenticate using both your central ICHEC account password and SSH key-based authentication.
+• You will need to login using your Meluxina account username, not your ICHEC username.

 Logging in

-You can connect to Kay using a SSH client:
+You can connect to Meluxina using a SSH client:

 • Unix-like systems (e.g. Linux, macOS): SSH clients are usually pre-installed.
 You can access these through the Terminal (or any other command line interface).